bulletmark/pacpush/README.md

 Note `rsync` and `ssh` commands run on behalf of root user explicitly specify target `root@host` so that any `User` specification in your personal ssh configuration for any host is ignored.

+### TROUBLESHOOTING YOUR SSH CONFIGURATION

+If you are having problems with your ssh configuration, you can try what is described in this section to help diagnose the issue.

+Assume we have a `client` machine from where we want to run the `pacpush` command, and a `server` machine which we want to update from `client` remotely.

+Run following commands on `client`:

+    $ ssh server ls -l .ssh
+    $ rsync server:.ssh

+Both the above commands should list the contents of `~/.ssh/` on `server` and prove you have your personal user key configured and working correctly.

+Again on `client`, run the following commands:

+    $ sudo SSH_AUTH_SOCK=$SSH_AUTH_SOCK ssh -F $HOME/.ssh/config root@server ls -l .ssh
+    $ sudo SSH_AUTH_SOCK=$SSH_AUTH_SOCK rsync -e "ssh -F $HOME/.ssh/config" root@server:.ssh/

+Both the above commands should each list the contents of `/root/.ssh/` on `server` and prove you have your personal user key configured and working for root user.

+A tip for when you trying to diagnose ssh problems is to use the `-v` flag to make `ssh` commands more verbose.
+So, e.g., in the two `sudo` commands above, try also adding a `-v` before the `-F`.
+Also check/monitor your server side `sshd` log.
+E.g. run `journalctl -f -u sshd` in a server side terminal window as you try to make the connection.

 ## CONFIGURATION FILE